nanoporetech/ont-open-datasets/content/blog/bonito/index.md

 We are please to announce the addition of [bonito](https://github.com/nanoporetech/bonito) basecalling results to the GM24385 dataset.
-Bonito is a research-grade, open source basecaller utilising the [PyTorch](https://pytorch.org/) library and; its development explores alternative basecalling frameworks to those use in the product-grade Guppy basecalling software.
+Bonito is a research-grade, open source basecaller utilising the [PyTorch](https://pytorch.org/) library; its development explores alternative basecalling frameworks to those use in the product-grade Guppy basecalling software.

-The Bonito basecalling was performed using Bonito version 0.3.0, driven by the same [katuali](/katuali_human_pipeline/) analysis pipeline as for the initial dataset release.
-As input the Bonito basecaller was provided the per-chromosome `.fast5` files created in the initial pipeline via alignment of the Guppy 4.0.11 basecalls.
+The Bonito basecalling for the GM24385 dataset was performed using Bonito version 0.3.0, driven by the same [katuali](/katuali_human_pipeline/) analysis pipeline as for the initial dataset release.
+The Bonito basecaller was provided as input the per-chromosome `.fast5` files created in the initial pipeline via alignment of the Guppy 4.0.11 basecalls.
 This allows for easy comparison of results on subsets of the data (but may lead to subtle side-effects).
 For example the analysis data structure contains now entries of the form:

     gm24385_2020.09/analysis/r9.4.1/{flowcell}/guppy_{suffix}/align_unfiltered/{chromosome}/bonito
     ├── align_unfiltered